sphinx-doc/sphinx/doc/intro.rst

 Usage
 -----

-See :doc:`the tutorial <tutorial>` for an introduction.
+See :doc:`tutorial` for an introduction.
 It also contains links to more advanced sections in this manual for the topics it discusses.